Concepts

 This dialog is extended now.
 It contains an editor where you can draw your own symbols on the radar.
 Among others there are several symbols for the aircraft positions:

-• flight plan track: To display a position of an uncorrelated flight plan simulation.
+- Aircraft flight plan track: To display the position of an uncorrelated flight plan simulation.

 Display settings dialog